cbg-ethz/V-pipe/README.md

   Snakemake is the central workflow and dependency manager of V-pipe.
 It determines the order in which individual tools are invoked and checks that programs do not exit unexpectedly.

+### Computational tools
-Dependencies are managed by using isolated conda environments per rule, and below we list some of the computational tools integrated in V-pipe:
+Other dependencies are managed by using isolated conda environments per rule, and below we list some of the computational tools integrated in V-pipe:

 - **PRINSEQ**